erizov/Professor/semester_5/lecture_27_hyperparameter_optimization/grid_search/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems

 ### Short Description

 A search algorithm that finds target values in data structures.
-Solves the problem of locating specific information efficiently.
+Addresses locating specific information efficiently.
 Example: Finding a record in a database or a word in a document.
-Works by systematically examining data until the target is found.
+Operates by systematically examining content until the target is found.

 **Key Characteristics:**
 - **Time Complexity**: Varies